Council Tax Exemptions

 Exemptions are reviewed at least once each year.
 We may ask you to provide information that helps us to do this.
 Failing to supply this information could mean any entitlement is cancelled.

 If your bill shows that an exemption has been given, you must tell the council of any changes that affect your entitlement, within 21 days of the change.

 Change in circumstances

-If there are any changes to your circumstances that could affect your entitlement please complete the Council Tax Information Form and return it to us as soon as possible.
+If there are any changes to your circumstances that could affect your entitlement please complete the change of circumstances form below.

 Council Tax General Enquiries